catalyst-cooperative/pudl/docs/data_access.rst

 Data Access
 =======================================================================================

-We publish the :doc:`PUDL pipeline <intro>` outputs in several ways to serve different users and use cases.
+We publish the PUDL pipeline outputs in several ways to serve different users and use cases.
 We're always trying to increase accessibility of the PUDL data, so if you have a suggestion please `open a GitHub issue
 <https://github.com/catalyst-cooperative/pudl/issues>`__.
 If you have a question you
 can `create a GitHub discussion <https://github.com/orgs/catalyst-cooperative/discussions/new?category=help-me>`__.

 PUDL's primary data output is the ``pudl.sqlite`` database.
-We recommend working with tables with the ``out_`` prefix as these tables contain the most complete data.
+We recommend working with tables with the ``out_`` prefix, as these tables contain the most complete and easiest to work with data.
 For more information about the different types of tables, read through :ref:`PUDL's naming conventions <asset-naming>`.

 .. _access-modes: